Andrew Vaughn Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.95 team ERA ranks 10th across all league pitching staffs.
+- The Yankees' 3.96 team ERA ranks 10th across all MLB pitching staffs.

-- Yankees pitchers combine to allow 140 total home runs at a clip of 1.3 per game (to rank 20th in baseball).
+- Yankees pitchers combine to rank 21st in baseball in home runs allowed (141 total, 1.2 per game).

-- His last time out was on Wednesday against the Tampa Bay Rays, when the righty threw seven innings, surrendering two earned runs while allowing four hits.
+- In his most recent time out on Thursday, the right-hander went five innings against the Houston Astros, allowing two earned runs while surrendering four hits.

+- The 27-year-old has amassed an ERA of 4.35, with 8.5 strikeouts per nine innings, in 23 games this season.
+Opponents have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.